Armo00/pizza/README.md

-# API-LP - A Less Painful Framework
+# The Pizza Project 🍕 - an appetite C++ REST Framework 😋

-It's just yet another C++ REST Framework, but it's aiming at making "write RESTful APIs with C++" a less painful journey full of pleasure. 😊
+Nothing special here - it's just yet another C++ REST Framework, but it's aiming at making "write RESTful APIs with C++" a less painful journey full of pleasure. 😊

 ## What you've got?

-Internally using Pistache, with API-LP you may just focus on your own business logic, yet still deliver a performant server application with safety and strong robustness. 🍻
+Internally using Pistache, with Pizza you may just focus on your own business logic, yet still deliver a performant server application with safety and strong robustness. 🍻

 Tired of the writing Python applications, but find writing REST APIs in C++ very painful?
 You are coming to the right place. 🤫